Is Your Cat Destroying Your Furniture?

-There is nothing you can do to stop your cat from scratching, but you CAN stop him from scratching in inappropriate places if you have a a good scratching post
+There is nothing you can do to stop your cat from scratching, but you CAN stop him from scratching in inappropriate places if you have a good scratching post in your home.

 Cats love the feel of the natural textured surfaces on scratching posts and pads.
 These scratchers will give your cat a safe, satisfying, therapeutic and non-destructive way to enjoy scratching.

 If your cat is destructively scratching somewhere in your home (like the sofa, for instance) and you want him to stop, a good scratching post is the answer.
 Position it near the area - in this case, by the sofa.
 Before long, your cat will be happily scratching on the post - instead of destroying your sofa.
 And if you don't want to leave the scratching post in that spot permanently, you can gradually move it away to a more convenient spot.

 Every home that has cats should also have a good scratching post.